avian2/spectrumwars/docs/transceiver.rst

 .. py:class:: Transceiver

-   You should override the following methods in the ``Transceiver`` class to create your transmitter and receiver classes.
+   You should override the following methods in the ``Transceiver`` class to create your source and destination classes.
 Do not override or use any members prefixed with an underscore (``_``).
 These are for internal use only.